 We consulted industry parties during 2021 on the processes used to address our obligations to identify and manage congested infrastructure.
 The responses to the consultation have been considered, and the revised approach is published alongside this Network Statement as a Code of Practice.
-A Register of Congested Infrastructure is also maintained and published.
+A Register of Congested Infrastructure is also maintained and published and will contain the most up to date information regarding these matters.

 Currently there are five areas of declared congested infrastructure.
-These are detailed below.
+These are detailed below: